 The anaerobic threshold is reached at the point where the linear relationship between heart rate and speed changes to a flatter curve.
 The curve thus – figuratively speaking – takes a bend downwards.
 This point is called the deflection point.
 However, the error tolerance of this test is large.

-Execution and evaluation of the Conconi review
+Execution and evaluation of the Conconi Test

 The basic principle for the implementation is an even, gradual increase of the load levels.
 Tests on the treadmill or on the bicycle ergometer are common.